LemmyNet/rfcs/0004-post-tags.md

 ```

-In JSON-LD terms, this object will live in the lemmy namespace as `https://join-lemmy.org/ns#CommunityPostTag`), which in objects lemmy sends out is always imported from https://join-lemmy.org/context.json as the prefix `lemmy:`, so we can refer to it as `lemmy:CommunityPostTag`.
+In JSON-LD terms, this type will live in the lemmy namespace as `https://join-lemmy.org/ns#CommunityPostTag`), which in objects lemmy sends out is always imported from https://join-lemmy.org/context.json as the prefix `lemmy:`, so we can refer to it as `lemmy:CommunityPostTag`.
 For example, a lemmy post object (Page in AP terms) would look like this:

 ```json
 {